gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 #### • Abi- (in the sense of "father of" or "my father is"):
-- If the 'i' is the antepenultimate, 'Abi-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
+If the 'i' is the antepenultimate, 'Abi-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
 So accent the antepenultimate:
 *Abínoem, Abísue*
-- If the 'i' is the penultimate, it is long.
-In this case accent the penultimate:
-*Abíron, Abísag*

 #### • Achi-, Ahi- (in the sense of "brother of"):
-- If the 'i' is the antepenultimate, 'Ahi-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
+If the 'i' is the antepenultimate, 'Ahi-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
 So accent the antepenultimate:
 *Ahíalon, Achítophel*
-- If the 'i' is the penultimate, it is long.
-In this case accent the penultimate:
-*Ahíra*

 #### • -aim: